SABS-R3/software-engineering-day1/_episodes/06-ide-pycharm.md

 Select `Open` and find the downloaded materials repository you unzipped earlier, and select the `module01_se_day-gh-pages/code` directory.
 This directory is now the current working directory for PyCharm, so when we run scripts from PyCharm, this is the directory they'll run from.

-You'll first be shown a 'Tip of the Day' window which you can safely ignore by selecting 'Close'.
+You'll first be shown a 'Tip of the Day' window which you can safely ignore by selecting `Close`.
 You'll notice the IDE shows you a navigator window on the left hand side, to traverse and select the files (and any subdirectories) within the working directory, and an editor window on the right which is currently blank.

 ## Our First Python Standalone Script